mdlayher/mdlayher.com/content/blog/linux-vm-sockets-in-go.md

 the VM could leverage services provided by the hypervisor in new and interesting ways.
 The possibilities are limitless!

-If you’d like a more in-depth look at VM sockets, I recommend [this excellent presentation](https://vmsplice.net/~stefan/stefanha-kvm-forum-2015.pdf) by Stefan Hajnoczi.
-You may also be interested in Stefan’s [proposed additions to the virtio specification](https://stefanha.github.io/virtio/#x1-2830007) for virtio socket devices.
-Finally, I’d like to thank Stefan for personally answering several of my questions about VM sockets terminology and architecture.
+If you'd like a more in-depth look at VM sockets, I recommend [this excellent presentation](https://vmsplice.net/~stefan/stefanha-kvm-forum-2015.pdf) by Stefan Hajnoczi.
+You may also be interested in Stefan's [proposed additions to the virtio specification](https://stefanha.github.io/virtio/#x1-2830007) for virtio socket devices.
+Finally, I'd like to thank Stefan for personally answering several of my questions about VM sockets terminology and architecture.

-Thank you for reading, and I hope you’ve learned something new from this post.
+Thank you for reading, and I hope you've learned something new from this post.
 I encourage you to set up VM sockets in a development environment, and to try out package [`vsock`](https://github.com/mdlayher/vsock) as well!